 Studies show that your mood is instantly boosted when waking up to natural light.
 Circadian rhythms are physiological, mental and behavioural changes governed by the body within a 24-hour clock and sleeping at night and being awake during the day is an example of a light-related circadian rhythm.

-As we get older, the melatonin in our bodies starts decreasing, so we wake up earlier and earlier with the change beginning to happen in our thirties.
-A study from Paul Kelley and Oxford University states that the ideal wakeup time when we’re in our twenties is 9:30am, in our thirties, 8am, in our forties, 7:30 am, in our fifties, 7am and in our sixties, 6:30 a.m.
+As we get older, the melatonin in our bodies starts decreasing, so we wake up earlier, with the change beginning to happen in our thirties.
+A study from Paul Kelley and Oxford University states that the ideal wakeup time when we’re in our twenties is 9:30am, in our thirties 8am, in our forties 7:30 am, in our fifties 7am and in our sixties 6:30 a.m.

 If you’re like The Rock, he likes to wake before sunlight and uses these extra hours to plan his day, meditate and work out.
-Richard Branson, the world-wide known entrepreneur and businessman swears by a stable morning routine no matter where he is on the planet and wakes each morning at 5am by natural light.
+Richard Branson, swears by a stable morning routine no matter where he is on the planet and wakes each morning at 5am by natural light.

 Researchers in Japan have found that fat oxidation occurs if exercisers work out before breakfast.
 One Belgian study found that eating a high-caloric diet had no effect on fasting exercisers but caused those who worked out after eating to gain weight.

-Many successful individuals follow this, including Richard Branson who enjoys a couple of sets of tennis in the morning and Bill Gates who likes to work-out on the treadmill whilst watching educational DVD’s.
-If not physical then try brain exercise like business woman and politician, Karren Brady, who plays the hardest Sudoku puzzle every morning before work.
+Many successful individuals follow this, including Richard Branson who enjoys a few sets of tennis in the morning and Bill Gates, who likes to work-out on the treadmill whilst watching educational DVD’s.
+Karen Brady, business woman and politician, prefers to train her brain and plays the hardest Sudoku puzzle every morning before work.